VanEck Vectors ETFs

 Subscribe to email updates

-The VanEck Vectors™ Emerging Markets High Yield Bond ETF (HYEM®) seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the BofA Merrill Lynch Diversified High Yield US Emerging Markets Corporate Plus Index (EMLH), which is comprised of U.S. dollar denominated bonds issued by non-sovereign emerging market issuers that are rated below investment grade and that are issued in the major domestic and Eurobond markets.
+The VanEck Vectors™ Emerging Markets High Yield Bond ETF (HYEM®) seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the BofA Merrill Lynch Diversified High Yield US Emerging Markets Corporate Plus Index (EMLH), which is comprised of U.S. dollar-denominated bonds issued by non-sovereign emerging markets issuers that are rated below investment grade and that are issued in the major domestic and Eurobond markets.

 30-Day SEC Yield1

 Total Net Assets

 *Returns less than one year are not annualized.

 **Index data prior to May 13, 2015 reflects that of The BofA Merrill Lynch High Yield US Emerging Markets Liquid Corporate Plus Index (EMHY).
 From May 13, 2015 forward, the index data reflects that of the Fund's underlying index, The BofA Merrill Lynch Diversified High Yield US Emerging Markets Corporate Plus Index (EMLH).
 Index history which includes periods prior to May 13, 2015 reflects a blend of the performance of EMHY and EMLH and is not intended for third party use.

 The table presents past performance which is no guarantee of future results and which may be lower or higher than current performance.
 Returns reflect temporary contractual fee waivers and/or expense reimbursements.
 Had the ETF incurred all expenses and fees, investment returns would have been reduced.
 Investment returns and ETF share values will fluctuate so that investors' shares, when redeemed, may be worth more or less than their original cost.
 ETF returns assume that dividends and capital gains distributions have been reinvested in the Fund at NAV.